tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 ## Analysis
-Since the majority of the DEM file is very dark, we need to change the visualization so we see the landmass features easier.
+Since the majority of the DEM file is somewhat dark, we need to change the visualization so we see the landmass features easier.
 But before we correct this, we should dive into this issue a little bit since it is a common problem in GIS.

 ### Channel and Bitdepth
 First thing we need to notice is the DEM file is a single channel 32-bit file.
 We can talk about this in 2 parts - channels and bit depth.
 Single channel image usually can be seen as black and white images, or one can also use it as false color images.
 3 channel images are typically RGB, representing 3 different spectrum of light information.
 Although for other applications such as ecological studies, you can find NRG (infrarred, red, green) used to investigate plant health.
 You can also have 4 channel images such as RGBA, with A being the alpha channel indicating transparency.
 This is a relatively simple concept to grasp.